The Ultimate Guide to Project Time Management

 8. Plan Ahead

-Make sure you begin each day with a clear idea of what you need to do – what must be completed THAT DAY.
-Consider making it a habit to write out your “to-do” list for the next workday at the end of each workday.
+Make sure you begin each day with a clear idea of what you must do – what must be completed today.
+Consider making it a habit to write your “to-do” list for the next workday at the end of each workday.
 That way, you’ll be ready to go the following day.

 Because time is such an essential factor in the success of any project, putting this kind of effort into eliminating time wasters and keeping a team productive can go a long way in a team’s journey toward successful project completion.